Hib-Tone

 Hib-Tone is an American recording label, based in Atlanta, Georgia, founded by Jonny Hibbert, a law student at Woodrow Wilson College of Law, in 1981.
-The label has released eight records, including two full-length albums by the bands Design and RF and the Radar Angels.
+The label has released eight records, including a full-length album by the band RF and the Radar Angels.
 The most recent release is by singer-songwriter Noёl Hamilton.

 The label is notable because it released R.E.M.'s debut single "Radio Free Europe" and its B-side "Sitting Still".
 "Radio Free Europe" was re-recorded and released on the band's first full-length album, Murmur.
 "Sitting Still" was remixed by Mitch Easter and also included on Murmur.
 The mix produced by Hibbert and engineered by Easter of the "Hib-Tone" version of "Radio Free Europe" was subsequently released on R.E.M.'s 1988 compilation album Eponymous.
 The original Hibbert mixes of both songs were collected on 2006's And I Feel Fine...
 The Best of the I.R.S Years 1982–1987.